-Installation of new wells as per the recommendation is planned for mid 2022.
+Installation of new wells as per the recommendation is planned was planned for mid 2022, however due to the increased rainfall and poor ground conditions throughout the reporting period this was delayed until 2023.

 A technical review was also undertaken of the trigger levels in the preparation of the revised Water Management plan.